-In this report, we set out to investigate the potential future need for and role of one of the main dispatchable renewable power options available in Europe - concentrating solar power (CSP) equipped with thermal storage - as a function of electricity policy decisions in a set of European national governments and of the European Commission.
+In this report, we set out to investigate the potential future need for and role of two of the main dispatchable renewable power sources available in Europe - concentrating solar power (CSP) equipped with thermal storage and dispatchable hydropower (dam and pumped hydro) - as a function of electricity policy decisions in a set of European countries and of the European Commission.
 Here, we have identified the set of specific, actual or potential decisions, and described them in the form of narrative and quantified pathways.
 Our results in this report are to be seen as the first step towards answering this overarching question, by providing detailed data on the current strategies of 5 European countries and of the European Commission, as well as the visions of political parties currently not in government.
-This data will be used in the modelling steps of the MUSTEC project in 2019 and 2020.
+This data will be used in the modelling steps of the MUSTEC and SCCER JA IDEA projects in 2019 and early 2020.

 In addition to providing the input data for the upcoming modelling and research steps, our results allow us to draw a range of conclusions relevant to both energy policymakers in Europe and to the (renewable) energy policy research community.
 A general observation is that although all pathways foresee strong power sector decarbonisation, the dominant pathways are very different in the different cases, both in terms of what they seek to achieve and how they want to achieve this.
 The differences across the visions suggest that there may be conflicts ahead, as the markets are increasingly integrated, institutionally and physically, for example between the nuclear-based pathways of France and the wind power- and PV-based pathways of Spain and Germany.
 Further, no dominant pathway, and only two minority pathways, are explicit about flexibility options: in almost all strategies and vision, the issue of balancing is greatly underspecified, and where there are statements, the level of ambition for new flexibility options is generally low.
-This suggests that the resulting power system may not be stable, and that there may be room for further inclusion of dispatchable renewables, including CSP with thermal storage.
-The modelling in MUSTEC will reveal the (non)seriousness of such potential problems, and on additions that can be made to the pathways to make them stable.
+This suggests that the resulting power system may not be stable, and that there may be room for further inclusion of dispatchable hydropower and CSP.
+The modelling in both projects will shed further light on the (non)seriousness of such potential problems, and on additions that can be made to the pathways to make them stable.